Week 14 takeaways: Danger zone for Redskins and Panthers?

 Indianapolis' victory to end Houston's nine-game winning streak coupled with Baltimore's overtime loss to Kansas City has the Colts (7-6) in a four-way tie for the final playoff spot with three games to go.
 "Right now, what we're focused on is next week [against Dallas]," Colts coach Frank Reich said.
 "That's all that matters.
 We talked about it before this last game; we do have a goal of going 4-0 in the fourth quarter [of the season]." -- Mike Wells

 The Texans (9-4) missed an opportunity to gain ground in the AFC playoff race.
 Deshaun Watson and the Texans' offense were not consistent, playing "terrible" on first down, according to coach Bill O'Brien, and going 5-of-13 on third down.
-Houston snapped its nine-game winning streak, but has the chance to clinch the AFC South next week with a victory on Saturday against the Jets and losses by the Colts and Titans. -- Sarah Barshop
+Houston's nine-game win streak ended, but the Texans can clinch the AFC South with a victory on Saturday against the Jets and losses by the Colts and Titans. -- Sarah Barshop

 Green Bay Packers 34, Atlanta Falcons 20

-"I think there's a lot of fight left in this squad."
+"There's a lot of fight left in this squad."
 That's what Aaron Rodgers said after the Packers' victory over the Falcons in the first game of the post-Mike McCarthy era.
 Indeed, they showed more spark than a week earlier during a listless performance in the loss to Arizona that ended up being McCarthy's final game.
 But while the Packers are 1-0 in the Joe Philbin era, they're still just 5-7-1 and barely alive for the playoffs with three games to go. -- Rob Demovsky

-The Falcons simply aren't getting the message from their coach after dropping their fifth straight game and falling to 4-9 on the season.
+The Falcons simply aren't getting the message from their coach after dropping their fifth straight and falling to 4-9 on the season.
 Dan Quinn preached winning the turnover margin, executing better on offense and playing disciplined football after last week's loss to the Ravens.
 Well, Matt Ryan had a pick-six, there was a botched snap fumbled over to the Packers, and the Falcons had 13 penalties for 101 yards.
 Now they can't even finish .500. -- Vaughn McClure

 Miami Dolphins 34, New England Patriots 33

 The Dolphins are making a playoff push, and they keep finding a way to win despite mounting injuries.
 "There's no quit in me and there's no quit in this team," quarterback Ryan Tannehill said.
-Miami is 7-6 and tied for the 6-seed in the AFC, and despite a difficult road game at Minnesota upcoming, the Dolphins have proved they shouldn't be counted out to make the playoffs. -- Cameron Wolfe
+Miami is 7-6 and tied for the No. 6-seed in the AFC, and despite a difficult road game at Minnesota upcoming, the Dolphins have proven they shouldn't be counted out. -- Cameron Wolfe

 Belichick: 'Obviously that's a real disappointing ending'